FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/cli.md

 The frontend is a command-line program named `fidlc`.
 The `fidlc` compiler has these flags:

-* `--c-header HEADER_PATH`.
-If present, this flag instructs `fidlc` to output a C header at the given path.
-The C header generation could have been implemented as a C backend, but for practical reasons, the C header generation is integrated directly into the frontend.

 * `--tables TABLES_PATH`.
 If present, this flag instructs `fidlc` to output coding tables at the given path.
 The coding tables are required to encode and decode messages from the C and C++ bindings.